Skip to Content

 Have you heard of Air New Zealand’s Skycouch?
-It’s a row of three seats from the window to the aisle, that you can book just for yourself or two people, and lie down.
+It’s a row of three economy class seats from the window to the aisle, that you can book just for yourself or two people, and put the foot rests up parallel with the seats to lie down.

 But is it really big enough to get a good sleep?
 And how does it compare to Premium Economy seats which don’t lie flat, but do recline and come with the fancy Business Class meals and service?

-I put the two seat types to the test on my last visit to the United States.
+I put the two seat types to the test on a recent visit to the United States.
 I flew to Houston on Premium Economy and home from Los Angeles on the Skycouch – with all three seats to myself.

 Before I give you my verdict, we need to look at the benefits and price difference.

-I just picked a random travel date to crunch numbers, comparing both seat types and their costs.
+I just picked a random travel date to crunch numbers, comparing both seat types and their costs, because prices vary day to day.

 On the dates I chose, Economy class from Auckland to Los Angeles is NZ$722.
-Premium Economy on that flight is $1722.
-The cost to have a single person in the three skycouch seats is an extra $600 per seat, in other words, paying for an extra two seats is an additional $1200 on the $722.
+Premium Economy on that flight is $1922.
+The cost to have a single person in the three skycouch seats is an extra $600 per seat, in other words, paying for an extra two seats is an additional $1200 on the $722, totalling $1922.

-As you’ll see it’s cheaper to fly Premium Economy on this flight.
-And in the few that I looked at, the cost difference is around NZ$1000 between Economy class and Premium Economy v $1200 for the Skycouch.
+As you’ll see it’s exaclty the same to fly Premium Economy on this flight.
+But another few that I looked at, the cost difference is around NZ$1000 between Economy class and Premium Economy v $1200 extra for the Skycouch.
 (Sometimes Premium is a lot more, depending on season and demand).

 What do you get in Premium Economy Class?

-They are wider than a normal Economy seat, they have a leg rest and a foot rest and recline seven to nine inches (17-22cm) – as opposed to the five inches in Economy, but with the foot and leg rest your pitch is a lot more.
-Plus you get the Business Class meals and drinks (note, not the glass of wine or bubbly upon boarding that your pointy-end sisters are getting!)
+However they are wider than a normal Economy seat, they have a leg rest and a foot rest and recline seven to nine inches (17-22cm) – as opposed to the five inches in Economy, but with the foot and leg rest your pitch is a lot more.

-You also get a big squishy pillow (on the floor in the below pic), a comfy blanket, a bottle of water and an over-ear headset.
+You also get a big squishy pillow (on the floor in the below pic), a comfy blanket, a bottle of water and an over-ear headset (not as good as my own noise-cancelling headphones).
 They have a little amenity kit with socks and a toothbrush and toothpaste, but I think most people left those behind.

 However, on the AKL to Houston flights, you’ll be on the leased aircraft where the Premium Economy seats are not leather and not as lush, but still comfortable and still recline.